SwedbankPay/developer.swedbankpay.com/payments/invoice/direct.md

 Note that the invoice will not be created/distributed before you have made a `capture` request." %}.

+**By making a Capture, Swedbank Pay will generate the invoice to the consumer and the order is ready for shipping.**

 {% include alert-callback-url.md payment_instrument="invoice" %}

+## Step 1: Create a Purchase

+{% include alert.html type="neutral" icon="info" body="Note that for Finland
+(FI) the invoice integration process is different as the Merchant needs to send a `POST` request with the `approvedLegalAddress` (SNN and postal number)" %}

 Our `payment` example below uses the [`FinancingConsumer`][financing-consumer] value.